 The individuals will be afforded an opportunity to obtain necessary witnesses and documentary or other evidence, and the University administration will, insofar as it is possible for it to do so, secure the cooperation of such witnesses and make available necessary documents and other evidence within its control.

 Faculty members and the University administration have the right to confront and cross-examine all witnesses.
-Where witnesses cannot or will not appear, but the hearing committee determines that the interests of justice require admission of their statements, the committee will identify these witnesses, disclose their statements, and if possible provide for interrogatories.
+Where witnesses cannot or will not appear, but the hearing committee determines that the interests of justice require admission of their statements, the committee will identify these witnesses, disclose their statements, and, if possible, provide for interrogatories.

 In the hearing of charges of incompetence, the testimony will include that of qualified faculty members.